-The governing authority of the International College of Management Sydney (ICMS) is the ICMS Board of Directors.
-Responsibilities of this Board are defined and described in the terms of reference in the College’s Governance Charter and quality assurance framework.
-Members of the ICMS Board of Directors set the strategic direction of the institution, ensuring the College is financially viable, formulates policy and monitors overall performance.
-The ICMS Board of Directors ensures the integrity of annual financial statements, managing legal and business risk and monitoring compliance with various laws and regulations.
+The governing body of the International College of Management Sydney (ICMS) is the ICMS Board of Directors.
+Responsibilities of this Board are outlined in the College’s Governance Charter, Quality Assurance Framework and Delegations of Authority Schedule.
+The Board of Directors sets the strategic direction of the institution, ensuring the College is financially viable, formulates policy and monitors overall performance.
+The Board of Directors ensures the integrity of annual financial statements, managing legal and business risk and monitoring compliance with various laws and regulations.

-The ICMS Board of Directors also appoints the College's Chief Executive Officer (CEO) and President and delegates the operational aspects of managing the College to the CEO and President, whom has responsibility for the overall direction of strategic planning, finance and external affairs.
+The Board of Directors also appoints the College's Chief Executive Officer (CEO) and President and delegates the operational aspects of managing the College to the CEO and President, whom has responsibility for the overall direction of strategic planning, finance and external affairs.
 The CEO is supported by an Executive Management Group.
-This senior management group provides advice on policy and administrative matters relating to their areas of responsibility within the College.
+This senior management group implements and communicates policy and administrative matters relating to their areas of responsibility within the College.

-The Academic Board convenes an Ethics Committee to oversee ethical conduct in the College’s applied research, scholarly and teaching activities through application of the College’s ethics policy and to advise the Academic Board on the fitness of the ethics policy from time to time.
+The Academic Board establishes an Ethics Committee to oversee ethical conduct in the College’s applied research, scholarly and teaching activities through application of the College’s ethics policy and to advise the Academic Board on the fitness of the Ethics Policy from time to time.